encointer/substrate-fixed/README.md

 # Fixed-point numbers

-Fixed provides fixed-point numbers. **It is not yet useful**, as it is designed to depend on the as-yet unimplemented [const generics] compiler feature.
-(In the current code, the number of fractional bits is hard-coded to the arbitrary value 7, so if you need a fixed-point number with seven fractional bits, you’re in luck!)
+Fixed provides fixed-point numbers.
+Currently it uses the [typenum][typenum crate] for the fractional bit count; it is planned to move to [const generics] when they are implemented by the Rust compiler.

 ## Using Fixed